President-elect Joe Biden's inauguration: Time, tickets and everything we know so far

 President-elect Joe Biden has already started laying out plans for critical issues like COVID-19 relief and climate change.
-But before the new administration gets to work in 2021, everything will kick off with an inauguration at the US Capitol in Washington, DC, where Biden and Vice President-elect Kamala Harris will be sworn in.
-The 59th Inaugural Ceremonies are expected to look noticeably different than years past due to surging COVID-19 cases.
+But before the new administration gets to work later this month, everything will kick off with an inauguration at the US Capitol in Washington, DC, where Biden and Vice President-elect Kamala Harris will be sworn in.
+The 59th inaugural ceremonies are expected to look noticeably different than in years past due to surging COVID-19 cases.
 Here's what we know so far.

 When is the inauguration?